-Gallery 263 advances the artistic endeavors of makers and performers, while fostering public engagement, enrichment, and exchange.
-Functioning as a creative nexus, Gallery 263 provides a contemporary voice for the arts in Cambridge and our regional communities.
-Through diverse programming including juried shows, artist-curated exhibits, music, dramatic arts, and residencies, Gallery 263 empowers artists and nurtures innovation.
+Gallery 263 advances the endeavors of artists and performers, while fostering public engagement, enrichment, and exchange.
+Functioning as a creative nexus, Gallery 263 provides a contemporary voice for the arts in Cambridge and regional communities.
+Through diverse programs including juried shows, artist-curated exhibits, music, dramatic arts, and residencies, Gallery 263 empowers artists and nurtures innovation.

 The building housing Gallery 263 has a long history entwined with the Cambridge art scene.
 From the 1970s into the 1980s, it was the location of the Brinkerhoff gallery, a hub of art and music in the area.
 In 1975, the the Jeff Goldblum movie “Between the Lines” was shot in the space, telling the story of an underground newspaper in Boston trying to maintain its independence while faced with a corporate take-over.